 It is that time of year again!
-Halloween is right around the corner, and can be such a festive and fun time for all.
-However, let’s face it, for our furry companions it can be quite the nightmare.
+Halloween is finally here, and it can be such a festive and fun time for all.
+However, let’s face it, for our furry companions it can also be quite the nightmare.
 But it does not have to be this way!
 Here are a few easy to follow safety tips:

 - Trick-or-treat candy may be yummy to us, but it is not made for pets!
 All forms of chocolate, but especially dark chocolate, can be dangerous, and even lethal, for dogs and cats.
 Symptoms of chocolate poisoning may include vomiting, diarrhea, rapid breathing, increased heart rate, and seizures.
 Foods that contain the artificial sweetener Xylitol can also be poisonous to dogs.
 Even small amounts of this substance can lead to a sudden drop in blood sugar and subsequent loss of coordination and seizures.